Our Vishing (voice-phishing) feature allows you to test if your users are prone to entering sensitive information when prompted on the phone.

 For users located in the United States, area codes are required for a vishing call to be successful.
 Our system will be able to determine the phone number of the user and dial correctly based on any of the following formatting options:

 - (###) ###-####

-For users located outside the United States, numbers must be formatted to meet E.164 specifications, which is the following:
+For users located outside the United States, numbers must meet E.164 formatting specifications.
+These specifications are outlined below:

 - A + (plus) sign